 Ever wondered about massage and prostitution in China?

-In China, there are two alternative forms of ‘entertainment’ that foreigners may be exposed to – massage and prostitution.
+But there are two alternative forms of Chinese ‘entertainment’ that you may be exposed to while you’re here – massage and prostitution.

 A health spa massage typically offers a range of options including head massage, deep tissue massage and foot massage.